sravani32/INSURANCE-ANALYTICS/README.md

 This dashboard is a Weekly Branch Dashboard designed to track the performance and key metrics of sales and opportunities for a business branch.
 Here's a breakdown of the sections:

-##Top Section: Performance Overview##
+# Top Section: Performance Overview

-*Cross-Sell, New, and Renewal Targets:
+1. Cross-Sell, New, and Renewal Targets:

+.
 Invoice, Achieved, and Target values are displayed as bar graphs for each category.

+.
 Metrics highlight:

 Cross-Sell: Achieved 13.11M out of a 20.08M target.